minghao2016/combiroc/README.md

 ```
 ## Documentation and tutorials

 Main documentation is in the package's vignette.
-You can also find the web version of the documentation at the [combiroc-project website](https://ingmbioinfo.github.io/combiroc/index.html) created with `pkgdown`.
+You can also find the web version of the documentation at the [combiroc-package website](https://ingmbioinfo.github.io/combiroc/index.html) created with `pkgdown`.

 ## Contributors